CoconutMacaroon/Spam-Filter/SECURITY.md

 ## Reporting a Vulnerability

-If you find a security bug in this software, please report it as a security vunderablity, rather than a bug.
+If you find a security bug in this software, please report it as a Security Advisery, rather than a bug.